mapsplugin/cordova-plugin-googlemaps/plugins/org.apache.cordova.console/doc/index.md

 # org.apache.cordova.console

 This plugin is meant to ensure that console.log() is as useful as it can be.
-If you are not unhappy with how console.log() works for you, then you probably don't need this plugin.
+It adds additional function for iOS, Ubuntu, Windows Phone 8, and Windows 8.
+If you are happy with how console.log() works for you, then you probably don't need this plugin.

 ## Installation

     cordova plugin add org.apache.cordova.console

+### Android Quirks

+On some platforms other than Android, console.log() will act on multiple arguments, such as console.log("1", "2", "3").
+However, Android will act only on the first argument.
+Subsequent arguments to console.log() will be ignored.
+This plugin is not the cause of that, it is a limitation of Android itself.